williamvongphan/apcs-test-two-review/explanations/the_part_with_multiple_guesses/10-19/13/readme.md

 c) Habitual peer review of code yields more robust software.
 d) Pineapples don't have sleeves.
 e) Cognitive dissonance leads to a reluctance to change course during development.
+## Answer
+I honestly have got no idea.
+I think I heard e) in class once.